 Even though the British Beer Company is a chain, it’s still a really cool place to grab a bite in Portsmouth.
 It totally has the New Hampshire vibe (tons of draft beers with woodsy decor) and lots of easy finger foods like truffle fries and chicken tenders.
 They also have weekly trivia and happy hour during the week days.

 Surf is a gorgeous seafood restaurant right on the water.
 The views are awesome year round (the sunset is literally amazing) but I especially love eating here during the summer when you can sit outside – the deck is right above the water.
 The cocktails are pretty well done and there’s tons of food options even if you’re not a seafood fan.
+Surf is a great fancy restaurant in Portsmouth NH that still has a fun, outdoorsy vibe.

 Definitely one of the more upscale (and expensive) Portsmouth NH restaurants, Latitudes is located in the Wentworth by the Sea and is seasonal (spring and summer).
 The food is country club-ish with classic drinks (the mojitos are really good) and an impressive wine list.
 There’s also the Latitudes Sky Bar for a more casual but insanely scenic experience.